 Keep reading on…

-And you will find out how to choose the right marketing channels to reach your
+And you will find out how to choose the right marketing channels to reach your customers.

 The ones, that bring leads and converts them into customers…